Best Things to Do in Zagreb, Croatia

 Laugh and cry at the Museum of Broken Relationships

 Besides striking medieval architecture, Zagreb is known for its quirky museums.
 Case in point: the Museum of Broken Relationships.
+As you may guess from the name, the Museum of Broken Relationships includes artifacts related to failed relationships.

 Museum of Broken Relationships

-The items include everything from an axe in the wall to notes and paintings.
+The items at the Museum of Broken Relationships include everything from an axe in the wall to notes and paintings.
 The various objects are accompanied by stories, letting you know more about the relationship and the meaning behind the object.

-Next door is the Museum of Naïve Art, which features artwork from untrained painters.
+After exploring this oddball, head next door to browse the Croatian Museum of Naïve Art, which features artwork from untrained painters.
 Most of the artists are farmers from the region.
-A few minutes away from these two museums is the Museum of Torture.
-You can see a real guillotine and other cruel devices.

-Hear the cannon fire at Lotrscak Tower
+See the city from above and hear the cannon fire at Lotrščak Tower

 Lotrscak Tower